Marco Fabián: Guadalajara

-Cruz Azul (loan)
+Loan to Cruz Azul

 On 12 December 2013, Fabián joined Cruz Azul on a two-year-long loan deal.
 Fabián made his Cruz Azul debut on 1 May 2014 against León, with the game ending in a 1–1 tie.
 On 15 February 2014, he scored a 92nd minute winning goal against Puebla.
 The goal was later nominated for the 2014 FIFA Puskás Award.

 Return to Guadalajara

 On 26 December 2014, after his loan deal expired, Cruz Azul opted not to exercise their purchase option due to Fabián's high expense.
 He subsequently returned to Guadalajara and was assigned the number 33 shirt, since his preferred number 10 had since been taken; 33 was the same kit number he used when he made his professional debut in 2007.
 In his return to the Omnilife Stadium, on 18 January, Fabián scored his first goal of the Clausura 2015 tournament against UNAM in a 2–1 home victory.
-On 21 February 2015, Fabián then scored in a 1–2 away victory against Cruz Azul at the Azul Stadium.
+On 21 February 2015, he scored in a 2–1 away victory against Cruz Azul at the Azul Stadium.
 On 17 May 2015, he scored a hat-trick against Atlas during the 2015 Clausura quarter-finals, where Guadalajara won the match 4–1.

 Eintracht Frankfurt

-On 18 December 2015, Guadalajara announced Fabián was sold to German Bundesliga side Eintracht Frankfurt for a transfer fee of US$4 million on a three-year contract.
+On 18 December 2015, Guadalajara announced Fabián was sold to Bundesliga side Eintracht Frankfurt for a transfer fee of US$4 million on a three-year contract.
 After completing his medical, Fabián was handed the number 10 jersey.
-He made his official debut coming on as a substitute for Haris Seferovic in the 45th minute in a home match against VfL Wolfsburg on 24 January 2016.
+He made his official debut coming on as a substitute for Haris Seferović in the 45th minute in a home match against VfL Wolfsburg on 24 January 2016.
 He created the play that led to Alexander Meier's hat-trick that won the game 3–2.

 He scored his first goal of the 2016–17 season—and his first Bundesliga goal—in a 2–1 win over Bayer Leverkusen on 17 September 2016.
-On 15 October, Fabián connected with his chest off a Timothy Chandler cross as Frankfurt held Bayern Munich to a 2–2 draw.
+On 15 October, Fabián connected with his chest off a Timothy Chandler cross as Eintracht held Bayern Munich to a 2–2 draw.

 Philadelphia Union

-On 8 February 2019 it was officially announced that Fabián had been transferred from Frankfurt to MLS team Philadelphia Union.
-Fabian signed a one-year deal with club options for the next two years.
-On March 2, Fabian made his MLS debut against Toronto FC, scoring his team's lone goal of the encounter, losing 1–3.
-On October 20, in a playoff match against New York Red Bulls, he entered the match at the 103rd minute and scored the winning goal of the match, leaving the result 4–3 and giving Philadelphia their first playoff win in team history.
+On 8 February 2019, it was officially announced that Fabián had been transferred from Frankfurt to MLS team Philadelphia Union.
+He signed a one-year deal with club options for the next two years.
+On 2 March, Fabian made his MLS debut against Toronto FC, scoring his team's lone goal of the encounter, losing 3–1.
+On 20 October, in a playoff match against New York Red Bulls, he entered the match at the 103rd minute and scored the winning goal of the match, leaving the result 4–3 and giving Philadelphia their first playoff win in team history.

 On 20 November 2019, Philadelphia announced they had declined the option on Fabián's contract.

-Al-Sadd

-On 5 February 2020, he joined Qatar Stars League side Al-Sadd until the end of the season.